jayurbain/LLM-KnowledgeGraph/README.md

 - Use LLMs to extract entity relation from text to automatically populate a knowledge graph.
 - Use knowledge graphs or knowledge graph embeddings to ground LLM applications (retrieval augmented generation).
-- Graph machine learning to identify entity types and relations in data.
+- Graph machine learning to learn node and edge embeddings.

 Attendees will need to do the following prior to the workshop: